hanabi/hanabi.github.io/Reference.md

 - It is illegal to trick players into thinking that they are *Prompted*. *Prompts* **must** be the truth.
 - For example, in a 4-player game:
   - Red 1 and blue 1 are played on the stacks.
-  - Bob has a clued 2 in his hand and does not know its true identity.
+  - Bob has a card in his hand with a number 2 clue on it.
+He does not know its true identity.
   - Alice clues red to Donald, touching a red 3 as a *Play Clue*.
+  - Since red 1 is on the stacks, Bob knows that Alice is indicating to the team that someone has the red 2.
+  - Bob looks around and sees that no-one else has the red 2.
-  - Bob knows that this must be a *Prompt*, so his 2 must be red 2.
-He plays it, and it is instead the blue 2.
+  - Thus, Bob knows that this must be a *Prompt*, so his unknown 2 must be a red 2.
+Bob plays the unknown 2.
+It is instead a blue 2, and it successfully plays on the stacks.
-  - Cathy is slightly surprised that Bob played the blue 2, but he must have been able to figure it out somehow.
+  - Cathy is slightly surprised that Bob played the blue 2.
+However, this is not completely out of the ordinary, as Bob might have been able to figure it out somehow.
+  - Cathy performs the same analysis that Bob does.
+Namely, Cathy knows that Alice is indicating that someone on the team has the red 2, and Cathy does not see the red 2 in anyone else's hand.
-  - Furthermore, Cathy knows that Alice's clue to Donald must be a *Finesse*, so Cathy must have the red 2 on her *Finesse Position*.
-She plays it, and it is instead the blue 5 and misplays.
+  - Thus, Cathy knows that Alice's clue to Donald must be a *Finesse*, so Cathy must have the red 2 on her *Finesse Position*.
+Cathy plays her *Finesse Position* card.
+It is instead the blue 5 and misplays.
   - This was Alice's fault, because *Bluffs* are only allowed if they can be revealed immediately from a blind-play.

 ### Stacked Bluffs (Illegal)